szymontrombik/szymontrombik.github.io/_posts/2020-04-20-init-100-Days-of-SwiftUI.md

 ---
 layout: post
-title: init 100 Days of SwiftUI
+title: [0 of 100] init 100 Days of SwiftUI
 ---

 hello.